MaskedManipulator: Versatile Whole-Body Manipulation: Rewards

 Error on the human energy: $r^{pow} = e^{-0.00002 \cdot | \text{dof force}_t \cdot v_t |}$

 Error on the finger contact forces: \\ $r^{penetration} = e^{-0.00001 \cdot \Pi_{j \in \text{contact bodies}} \text{contact force}_j}$

-Contact rewards: \begin{itemize} \item Pre-contact: \begin{itemize} \item Translation error: We compute the combined error across all future reference bodies in contact. \\ $\Pi_{j \in \text{in contact in the future}} e^{-100 (\hat{p}^j_t - {p}^j_t || + || ||\hat{p}^j_t - \hat{p}^\text{obj}_t || - ||{p}^j_t - p^\text{obj}_t ||)}$.
-Which encourages future bodies in contact to not only maintain similar position to the reference data, but also with respect to the object.
+Contact rewards: \begin{itemize} \item Pre-contact: \begin{itemize} \item Translation error: We compute the combined error across all future reference bodies in contact. \\ Which encourages future bodies in contact to not only maintain similar position to the reference data, but also with respect to the object.
 This helps prevent dynamic motion when close to contact, which may push the object far away.
 In addition, we use a normal cosine similarity component $\Pi_{j \in \text{in contact in the future}} (1 - \text{normal similarity}^j_t) / 2$ which compares the surface normal of the closest point for each joint in the reference with that in the simulation. \end{itemize} \item During contact we reward on the distance error for bodies that should be in contact.
 This encourages them to minimize the distance towards the object.
-A body part that is in contact is marked as distance 0. $\Pi_{j \in \text{should have contact}} e^{-2 \cdot d^j_t}$ where $d$ is the distance to the closest point on the object surface. \item Post-contact: \begin{itemize} \item Translation error: We compute the combined error across all previous reference bodies in contact. \\$\Pi_{j \in \text{in contact in the past}} e^{-100 (\hat{p}^j_t - {p}^j_t || + || ||\hat{p}^j_t - \hat{p}^\text{obj}_t || - ||{p}^j_t - p^\text{obj}_t ||)}$.
+A body part that is in contact is marked as distance 0. $\Pi_{j \in \text{should have contact}} e^{-2 \cdot d^j_t}$ where $d$ is the distance to the closest point on the object surface. \item Post-contact: \begin{itemize} \item Translation error: We compute the combined error across all previous reference bodies in contact. \\

 This encourages the agent to smoothly release the object and ensuring it remains in a similar position/rotation as the reference. \end{itemize} \end{itemize}

 Error on the object global translation: $r^{ht} = e^{-100 \cdot || \hat{p}_t - p_t ||}$.

 Error on the object global rotation: $r^{hr} = e^{-1 \cdot < \hat{\theta}_t , \theta_t >}$ where $< \cdot , \cdot >$ is the quaternion difference.